-(LCSO), and Tennessee Highway patrol (THP) as additional support staff for purposes related to security and traffic.
-During these events, there is generally a member from each agency present in the Command Post when applicable.
+(LCSO), as well as Tennessee Highway patrol (THP).
+They are used as additional support staff for purposes related to security and traffic.

 Additionally, UTPD has a representative on the Joint Terrorism Task Force who meets throughout the year to share criminal intelligence.
 Staff from UTPD investigations will frequent the Knoxville Police Department's (KPD) COMPSTAT (Computer Statistics) meetings.
 The UTPD K-9 units will attend regular trainings with other agencies such as KPD, KCSO, and BCSO.